Resources

 Creative Executive, Jon Watts

-Kathleen Gardner is a development executive for the director Jon Watts, helping to manage a slate of projects across both film and television.
-Upcoming projects include STAR WARS: SKELETON CREW for Disney+, WOLFS starring Brad Pitt and George Clooney for Apple, and FINAL DESTINATION 6 for New Line Cinema.
+Kathleen Gardner is a development executive for the director Jon Watts, helping to manage a slate of projects across film and television.
+Upcoming projects include STAR WARS: SKELETON CREW for Disney+, WOLVES starring Brad Pitt and George Clooney for Apple, and FINAL DESTINATION 6 for New Line Cinema.
 Kathleen is a native of Virginia and a graduate of USC’s Peter Stark Producing Program and the University of Virginia.

 Scott Schulman